ConnectPre-built tools

 Configure dynamic props (optional)

-The set of props that a component can accept might not be static, and can change depending on the values of prior props.
+The set of props that a component can accept might not be static, and may change depending on the values of prior props.
 Props that behave this way are called dynamic props, and they need to be configured in a different way.
-Props that are dynamic will have a reloadProps attribute set to true in the component’s code.
+Props that are dynamic will have a reloadProps attribute set to true in the component’s definition.

 After configuring a dynamic prop, the set of subsequent props must be recomputed (or reloaded), which is possible using the following API call: